 Going further

-On pricing itself (calculation methods, recommended hourly rates, deposit management), see how to price your tattoos (coming soon).
-On the legal/tax side (simplified → real cost transition, VAT, optimisation), see our tax guide (coming soon).
+On pricing itself (calculation methods, recommended hourly rates, deposit management), see how to price your tattoos.
+On the legal/tax side (simplified → real cost transition, VAT, optimisation), see our tax guide.
 And for the complete studio-management pillar, everything is centralised in the « Tattoo studio management » guide.